Wmissary/pixel-art-app/README.md

 Select a color from the palette
 Select Pen or Eraser mode
-Click on the canvas to draw or erase
+Add and select your layer (if you have more than one) Click on the canvas to draw or erase
 Use mouse wheel click to clear the canvas.